staifmatej/mortgage_approval_bayesian_network/README.md

 - **defaulted**: Numeric (0-1) - Probability of how risky the applicant is
 - **loan_approved**: Numeric (0-1) - Final loan approval probability

+More detailed information is provided in the report [staifmatej-report.pdf](staifmatej-report.pdf) in this repository.

 ## Installation & Usage